Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

 \cite{levy2021social} employs a large field experiment regarding news consumption, polarization, and algorithmic news selection on Facebook.
 He shows that a counter-attitudinal nudge towards subscribing to an outlet with an opposing political ideology decreases affective polarization but does not affect political opinions.
 He argues that the small nudge setup reflects a realistic user experience on Facebook.
 A channel seems to be that a shock to the selection of news consumption has lasting effects as units do not re-optimize their feed much afterwards.
 However, \cite{levy2021social} also provides evidence that the Facebook algorithm limits exposure to precisely these counter-attitudinal news outlets and thus can increase polarization overall.
 This study has a clear stratified randomization design but suffers from large differential attrition rates in the endline survey, in particular when considering pro- and counter-attitudinal treatments separately.
-Conventional Lee bounds for the pro- and counter-attitudinal treatment effects include zero. \cite{levy2021social} also does not find significant heterogeneity in treatment effects when using simple interacted linear regression models that ignore attrition.
+Conventional unconditional Lee bounds for the pro- and counter-attitudinal treatment effects are relatively wide and include zero as well as moderate polarization effects. \cite{levy2021social} does not find significant heterogeneity in treatment effects when using simple interacted linear regression models that ignore attrition.
 We re-analyze the specific question of the effect of a counter-attitudinal nudge on Facebook on affective polarization by \cite{levy2021social} using the refined DML based heterogeneous bounding method developed in this paper.